smasongarrison/D3mirt/README.md

 #> [1] "modid"
 ```

-The top items in each list should be used to identify the model.
-The
-first item, the top item in `item.1` located in list, will be used set
+As can be seen, the first item, that will be used to identify the
+$x$-axis, is found in the first list, `id[[1]]` and `item.1`.
+In this
-the x-axis.
-In this case, the best item for the x-axis is “W7Q3”.
-The
+case, the best item for the $x$-axis is item “W7Q3”.
+The item that
-second item, the top item in `Item.2` in `items[[1]]` will be used to
+identifies the $y$-axis is found in the next list, `id[[2]]` and
-identify the y-axis.
-In this case, the best item for the y-axis is
+`Item.2`.
+In this case, the best item for the $y$-axis is item “W7Q20”.

-“W7Q20”.
+If problems appear with the model identification, please see the package
+vignette for guidance.

 # 2. D3mirt Model Estimation

 The `D3mirt()` function takes in a data frame with model parameters from
-a three-dimensional GRM model, specified with orthogonal factors, and
+a three-dimensional compensatory model and returns an $S3$ object of
+class `D3mirt` with lists of $a$ and $d$, $MDISC$, and $MDIFF$
+parameters, direction cosines, and spherical coordinates.
+Regarding the
+latter, spherical coordinates are represented by $\theta$, the vector
+projection of the vector arrows in the xz-plane, and $\phi$, the
+positive angle between the y-axis and the vectors (the distance $\rho$
+is set to $\rho = 1$).
+If constructs are used, the function also returns
+construct direction cosines, spherical coordinates for the construct
+vector arrows, and $DDISC$ parameters (one index per construct).

-set so that all items load on all factors (see examples below).
-The
+The three-dimensional compensatory model is specified so that all items
+load on all three factors in the model, and that the factors are
+constrained to be orthogonal (see below).
+The fitting of the model is
-three-dimensional GRM estimation is preferably done with the
-`mirt::mirt` (Chalmers, 2012) function.
-Please note very carefully how
+preferably done with the `mirt::mirt` (Chalmers, 2012) function.
+Please
-the GRM model is specified in the example below.
+note very carefully regarding the model specification in the example
+below.

 ``` r
 # Load data